Pierlam/OpenExcelSdk/README.md

 // set a double value and format it with 2 decimals, e.g.: 12,30
 proc.SetCellValue(excelSheet, "B9", 12.5, "0.00");

-// set a date with a standard format proc.SetCellValue(excelSheet, "D12", new DateOnly(2025,10,12), "d/m/yyyy");
+// set a date with a standard format, will display: 12/10/2025 proc.SetCellValue(excelSheet, "D12", new DateOnly(2025,10,12), "d/m/yyyy");
 ```